Spike Feresten: Early life and career

-Feresten was born on September 3, 1964 in Fall River, Massachusetts and raised in West Bridgewater, Massachusetts, where he attended public schools.
+Feresten was born in Fall River, Massachusetts and raised in West Bridgewater, Massachusetts, where he attended public schools.
 He lived with his parents, Mary Jo and Michael, and younger brother, Wally Feresten.
 Feresten then attended Berklee College of Music in Boston, where he planned to prepare for a career in music.
 However, according to Feresten, while there he was kicked out of his dormitory for dropping light bulbs out of his eighth story window, before seeing David Letterman perform the same stunt on his show a few weeks later.
 "I thought, 'God, he is getting paid.
 This is what network television pays you to do.
 Maybe I need to think twice about this music career.'"
 Feresten dropped out of college in order to attempt a career in television, working first as an intern at NBC in New York City, before being promoted to receptionist.

 Feresten began his career writing for Saturday Night Live, where he first got the nickname "Spike" while working there as a receptionist.
 "It came from 'Saturday Night Live'.
 I was a receptionist, and I had hair licks.
 And one of the PAs at the time gave me the nickname.
 And I said, "No problem as long as you don't fire me.
 Call me whatever you want."
 According to Feresten, he started writing for the show when Dennis Miller, who was hosting "Weekend Update", started using jokes that Feresten was passing on to him.
 "I think my first joke had something to do with Oliver North.
 I can't remember it.
 But I remember once it aired, it was like smoking crack."

 He moved from there to the writing staff of Late Night with David Letterman and then later the Late Show with David Letterman.
 Describing the process of working for Letterman: